phalcon/documentation/docs/logger.md

 | [Phalcon\Logger\Adapter\Stream][logger-adapter-stream] | Logs messages on a file stream               |
 | [Phalcon\Logger\Adapter\Syslog][logger-adapter-syslog] | Logs messages to the Syslog                  |

+The [phalcon/debugbar][debug-bar] package provides an additional adapter, `Phalcon\DebugBar\Logger\Adapter`, that forwards logged messages to the debug bar.
+Attach it alongside your other adapters to capture the application log in the bar's "Logs" tab.

 ### Stream

 This adapter is used when we want to log messages to a particular file stream.
 Usually, this is the most used one: logging to a file in the file system.